On $C^*$-algebras associated to transfer operators for countable-to-one maps: Local homeomorphisms and the groupoid model

-In this section we discuss the case when $\varphi:\Delta\to X$ is a local homeomorphism.
-Then the pair $(X,\varphi)$ is called the singly generated dynamical system (SGDS) in \cite{Renault2000}.
-We show in detail that the groupoid $C^*$-algebra associated in \cite{Renault2000} to $(X,\varphi)$ is naturally isomorphic to the crossed product of $C_0(X)$ by a transfer operator, and the corresponding core subalgebras have nice groupoid models as well.
-This, in particular, will allow us to obtain a complete description of the primitive ideal space of the core algebra $A_\infty$, in Theorem~\ref{thm:primitive_groupoid}, and will justify the second part of Remark~\ref{r-KMS}.
+In this section we assume that $\varphi:\Delta\to X$ is a \emph{local homeomorphism}.
+We show that the groupoid $C^*$-algebra associated in \cite{Renault2000} to $(X,\varphi)$ is naturally isomorphic to the crossed product of $C_0(X)$ by a transfer operator.
+We first discuss existence of a transfer operator for $(X,\varphi)$.